Aristagoras

 The Greeks had won the coast of Asia Minor from the preceding Hittite Empire during the Bronze Age, and thanks to their victory at Troy had kept it during the fall of the empire and retirement of the Hittites to Syria.
-They shared the coast with the Phrygians (proto-Armenians) coming in from the Balkans, but neither were prepared for the mass emigration of Iranians from the plains of Asia.
-Ionia appealed to the mainland Greeks for assistance and not receiving it were forced to capitulate, becoming subjects of the new Achaemenid Empire.
-As long as they paid their taxes and were no threat to the rule of the Persians, the latter were happy to allow them self-rule under the Greek tyrants.
-The entire region, however, including those tyrants, kept a smoldering resentment against the Iranians.
+They shared the coast with the Phrygians (proto-Armenians) coming in from the Balkans, but neither were prepared for the armed invasion of their lands by the Persians during the late 6th-century BC.
+The Ionian Greeks appealed to the mainland Greeks for assistance and not receiving it were forced to capitulate, becoming subjects of the new Achaemenid Empire.
+However, as long as they paid their taxes and were no threat to the rule of the Persians, the latter were willing to allow them self-rule under the Greek tyrants.
+The entire region, however, including those tyrants, held a smoldering resentment against the Persian Empire.

 Aristagoras is of historical note for his instigation of the Ionian revolt in collaboration with his father-in-law and predecessor, Histiaeus.
-The conspiracy roped in many coastal states, or thalassocracies, but it failed to win the full support of the mainland Greek states, and as a consequence failed to hold against the Persians, who were at first slow to believe that the Greeks, who had seemed to be loyal supporters, were capable of such treachery.
-Once they were convinced of the truth they came down upon the Greeks in overwhelming numbers, breaking into Miletus.
-There they killed all the warriors, castrated the young men, and sold the women and children into slavery.
-It was their intent to end the Milesian families so that Miletus would never again be repopulated, and for some decades it was not.
+The conspiracy gained the support of many Greek Ionian states but failed to win the full support of the mainland Greek states.
+Consequently, the Persians came down upon the Ionian Greeks in overwhelming numbers, sacking the rebel cities, including Miletus.
+At Miletus, the Persians killed all the warriors, castrated the young men, and sold the women and children into slavery.
+It was their intent that Miletus would never again be repopulated, and for some decades it was not.

-Aristagoras, anticipating the end, had escaped with a contingent of colonists, leaving the other citizens behind.
-Consequently he is the only general Herodotus labels as a coward.
-As the commander-in-chief he would have been obligated to assume command of the defense, but he chose instead to assume command of a hypothetical reserve, which he failed to establish anyway.
-Unlucky in his choice of a new country, which he ignored professional advice to make, he landed among the hostile Thracians, where he perished in battle.
-The mainland Greeks were not to escape despite their refusal to assist their Ionian countrymen, as shortly the Iranians resolved on the conquest of all Greece, a resolution of now well-known consequences.
+Aristagoras, prior to the sacking of Miletus, had led a contingent of colonists to Thrace.
+Despite advice not to do so, Aristagoras took up occupation of the city of Myrcinus.
+He would then lay siege to another Thracian city, where he and all his men would be killed in combat.
+The first Persian invasion of mainland Greece would occur two years after the defeat of the Ionians.
+In 492 BC the Persian king Darius would order a naval attack in retaliation against Athens and Eretria for supporting the Greeks in the Ionian Revolt.